 Macroprogramming (# INIT MACRO TAB)

 Macros permit the assignment of an alias name (macro name) to an executable NC code (macro content).
-The macro content may consist of arithmetic expressions and NC commands.
+The macro content may consist of arithmetical expressions and NC commands.
 The related NC code is executed whenever the corresponding macro name (macro call) is specified.

 Macros support the generation of low-maintenance and clear NC programs.
 Changes need only be made once in the macro content.